Arjun Singh came to UCOL wanting to expand his culinary skills. Now he’s working at one of New Zealand’s most renowned hotels.

 After finishing his schooling in India, Arjun worked at Pizza Hut for four years before moving onto a curry kitchen.
 He had grown to really love cooking and wanted to branch out into new cuisines.

-, which would give him the skills to prepare and cook a range of cold larder dishes, hot kitchen dishes, and a variety of patisserie and deserts.
+Arjun enrolled at UCOL looking to gain the skills to prepare and cook a range of cold larder dishes, hot kitchen dishes, and a variety of patisseries and desserts.

 “I chose to study at UCOL because it has a very good reputation.
 I had friends who were studying there and they told me that the teachers were very involved in their students’ learning.”